celestialfault/Swift-Cogs/swift_libs/scripts/README.txt

 gen_readme
 --------------
-    Generates a nice cog list in your repository's README file (or any other desginated file).
+    Generates a nice cog list in your repository's README file (or any other designated file).

     This requires the `Jinja2` library.